Senior Citizens and Bankruptcy: What You Need To Know

 Turbo Takeaways

-For some older adults, bankruptcy may be the best tool to get a fresh start so they can enjoy their golden years.
-It will depend on your financial situation, home equity, and income.
-However, it is a last resort and a drastic step, so weighing the benefits and consequences before making a decision is important.
+For some older adults, bankruptcy may be the best tool to get a fresh start so they can enjoy their retirement.
+Many factors, including financial situations, home equity, and income, help determine whether this is the right step.

 Should I File for Bankruptcy as a Senior?

-Think about what type of assets you have.
 If you have significant home equity or valuable property, these may be at risk in bankruptcy.
 Additionally, determine whether the amount of discharged debt justifies the costs of filing and attorney fees.

 Why Is Bankruptcy as a Senior Different?